Star Entertainment Group: Properties

+In January 2026, Star announced it would be closing its Brisbane CBD corporate office as part of a cost-cutting initiative.
+The company re-deployed corporate staff to offices at its casino sites in Sydney, Gold Coast, and Brisbane.

 Queen's Wharf Brisbane

 The Queensland Government announced on 20 July 2015 that Echo Entertainment as 50% joint venture partner of the Destination Brisbane Consortium was the preferred tenderer for Queen's Wharf, Brisbane, beating rival Crown Resorts.
 Echo has two Hong Kong–based joint venture partners Chow Tai Fook Enterprises and Far East Consortium.
 The two joint venture partners will each contribute 25% of the capital to develop the integrated resort and will also jointly pay for the apartment and broader Queen's Wharf developments.
 Prior to the Bally’s deal, Star Entertainment was initially looking to sell its stake in the property to Chow Tai Fook Enterprises and Far East Consortium as part of a deal to keep Star Entertainment afloat.
 Star Entertainment eventually sold their stake in the property on 12 August 2025.